Last Updated on June 2, 2021 by Rat Race Running

 Teaching and learning are already complicated during normal circumstances.
 But during this time, it will take a new level of complexity.
 We will need to explore new ways and strategies to deliver instructions to our already distracted students.

 I believe this question has also been raised to the higher-ups.
-But we cannot be certain how that discussion went since they decided to re-open the classes of all levels in July or August; with the options of limited face-to-face instruction in accordance with health protocols, blended learning, and even homeschooling.
+But we cannot be certain how that discussion went since they decided to re-open the classes of all levels in July or August, with the options of limited face-to-face instruction following health protocols, blended learning, and even homeschooling.

-There are also guidelines in-place for transitioning to fully online education, especially in the tertiary.
-Unfortunately, this option is not applicable to all — particularly for the families and communities on the fringes of society, many of which are relying on free tuition fees or government subsidies.
+There are also guidelines in place for transitioning to fully online education, especially in the tertiary.
+Unfortunately, this option does not apply to all — particularly for the families and communities on the fringes of society, many of which rely on free tuition fees or government subsidies.

 How can we expect them to afford online classes when their most basic necessities like food and shelter make their family insecure?

 But still, we need to adapt.
-The educational institutions should adopt in this troubling time — with the students’ welfare still being the top priority.
+The educational institutions should adapt in this troubling time — with the students’ welfare still being the top priority.

 Teaching in the new normal will be a balancing act.
-Teachers will need to consider the needs, the safety, and the capacity of each student (and also their own) if the motto “no student left behind” will hold true.
+Teachers will need to consider the needs, the safety, and the capacity of each student (and their own) if the motto “no student left behind” will hold.

-Teaching will require sacrifices, but learners will also need to hold up their end because teachers can only give as much as the students are able to receive.
+Teaching will require sacrifices, but learners will also need to hold up their end because teachers can only give as much as the students can receive.

 I love this quote by Albus Dumbledore in Harry Potter, “Youth cannot know how age thinks and feel.
 But old men are guilty if they forget what it was to be young.”